frenkowski/SCIMAI-Gym/README.md

 Final Results
 ```

 >❗️  We save the plots of the best training instance for each approach and experiment.
-For example, the plots related to the Exp 1 of the 1P3W scenario are available on `/Paper_Results/1P3W/Exp_1/1P3W_2021-09-22_15-55-24/plots`.
+For example, the plots related to the Exp 1 of the 1P3W scenario are available on `/Paper_Results_1P3W/1P3W/Exp_1/1P3W_2021-09-22_15-55-24/plots`.

 The results obtained should be comparable with those in the paper.
-For example, for the 1P1W scenario we achieve the following performance:
+For example, for the 1P1W scenario, we achieve the following performance:

 |       | **A3C** | **PPO** | **VPG** | **BO**  | **Oracle** |
 |-------|---------|---------|---------|---------|------------|